hperrin/svelte-material-ui/README.md

 ## Migration

 If you are upgrading from an older version of SMUI to a newer one, it might be worth checking out the [migration doc](MIGRATING.md).
+(Now updated for v3.)

 # Features